-ECE 166-EARLY CHILDHOOD LANGUAGE AND LITERACY
+ECE 166-EARLY CHILDHOOD LANGUAGE 3-0-3 AND LITERACY

-This course examines theories, research and developmentally appropriate practices in language and literacy education.
-Strategies to promote speaking, listening, reading and writing are a major focus.
-Materials to foster language and literacy development for children birth to age 9 are featured.
-This course requires observations at a licensed child-care center or educational institution.
-This course is a prerequisite to ECE 284.
-Prerequisite: ECE 155 (C or better)
+This course examines asset based theories of language and literacy development.
+Funds of knowledge are utilized as a base for centering children's, families', and communities' language practices to support development.
+Strategies to promote speaking, listening, reading and writing are explored along with materials to foster language and literacy development for children birth to age 9, with an emphasis on the preschool years.
+The course explores incorporating literacy across learning experiences, settings, and content areas.
+This course requires observations at a licensed child-care site.
+This course fulfills a part of the prerequisite for ECE 284 Early Childhood Education Practicum.

-ECE 167-CREATIVE EXPERIENCES
+ECE 167-CREATIVE EXPERIENCES 3-0-3

-This course focuses on the important role of creativity in ECE.
-The content of the course addresses the importance and development of a developmentally appropriate curriculum in art, fine art, play, technology, music, creative dramatics and early literacy in the early childhood classroom.
-The role of the adult in a developmentally appropriate classroom is examined with special attention given to observation of children's behavior.
-This course requires observations at a licensed child- care center or educational institution.
+This course focuses on the important role of creativity for children's development emphasizing culturally inclusive and equitable learning environments.
+The course explores how to craft a developmentally appropriate curriculum that honors the backgrounds and experiences of learners.
+Learners recognize the value of incorporating art, fine art, play, technology, music, creative dramatics, and literacy in the classroom from dominant and marginalized creators.
+This course requires observations at a licensed childcare site.

-ECE 168-CHILD CARE MANAGEMENT
+ECE 168-CHILDCARE MANAGEMENT 3-0-3